The GNL Podcast

 Author of multiple landmark skincare and AID studies

 Your skin is not decoration — it is a piece of life-critical infrastructure.
 Every CGM reading and every unit of insulin depends on healthy, intact skin.
+This episode reframes device wear from “just stick it on” to intentional management of limited skin real estate.

-Skincare for CGM and Pump Sites
+Skincare for CGM and pump sites — FAQ (download)

-What does this episode discuss?
+What this episode covers

 • Why device-related skin problems are common, predictable and preventable